How to decide where to buy a house

 For most homebuyers, cost is a major factor in their location decision.
 Some neighborhoods have underlying expenses that can drastically increase the cost of a particular property and impact your overall homebuying budget (more on this below.)
 That’s why we recommend starting your house hunt by getting pre-approved—this will give you a sense of how much money a lender might be willing to let you borrow.
 From there, you can start to see what houses are in your price range and understand how fees between properties realistically impact the overall cost of your mortgage.

 Once you’ve narrowed your price range, look at housing market trends and property values in neighborhoods you’re considering.
-You can easily do this using the Better Market Report.
-Just enter the zip code of your desired neighborhood, and you’ll get some quick stats on how the area’s housing market has performed in the past and present.
 If you’re planning to buy where you currently live, you’re probably familiar with many of the surrounding neighborhoods.
 This is a big advantage, but you should still plan to do your due diligence with research and in-person visits.
 If you’re planning to move further afield, keep things like cost of living and job market in mind as these factors can differ drastically from state-to-state.

 To get a good idea of whether or not a neighborhood is in your budget, focus on the Median List Price and the Market Action Index.
 A Market Action Index less than 30 indicates that it’s a buyer’s market, so you may have some room to negotiate an offer below list price in this area.
 A Market Action Index above 30 means it’s a competitive market, so you may have to make offers at or above listing price to win a house in this neighborhood.
 In this market, you might need to set your initial house hunting budget a little lower than your maximum budget.